platformsh/platformsh-docs/src/configuration/routes/cache.md

 If the response does not have a `Cache-Control` header, the `default_ttl` key is used to define the cache duration, in seconds.
 The default value is `0`.

+If the application code returns a Cache-Control header, or if your `.platform.app.yaml` file is configured to set a cache lifetime for static assets, then this value is ignored in favor of the application container's headers.